-- Late work will be accepted only if you provide a valid, documented reason PRIOR TO the deadline.
-Otherwise, no late graded items will be accepted. - If you have reasons to request deadline extensions, please communicate them to me PRIOR TO the deadline.
+- Late work will NOT be accepted unless you provide a valid, documented reason PRIOR TO the deadline.
+Otherwise, no late graded items will be accepted. - If you have reasons to request deadline extensions, please communicate them to me PRIOR TO the deadline (the further in advance, the better).

 For a successful completion of the course, students must have the discipline, time-management skills, maturity-level, and perseverance.
-Also, students MUST have access to computer devices capable of downloading and uploading materials necessary for course completion; student should be at least moderately computer savvy.
+Also, students MUST have access to computer devices capable of downloading and uploading materials necessary for course completion; students should be at least moderately computer savvy.

 It is the student's responsibility to observe deadlines for completing all graded items.
 Any late work without a pre-arrangement with the instructor will lose points.
-Exams/Assignments will only be permitted for make-up in extenuating circumstances with valid documentation.
+Exams will only be permitted for make-up in extenuating circumstances with valid documentation.
 Please be sure to communicate with the Course Instructor via email should problems arise.

-Students may request individual in-person or zoom meetings with the instructor during the office hour (or by arrangement) if assistance is needed with the instructional materials.
+Students may request individual zoom meetings with the instructor during the office hours (or by arrangement) if assistance is needed with the instructional materials.
 This is only voluntary and is not a required part of the class.